Loans and scholarships

-The government recently introduced a loan system for master degrees in the UK.
-The loan of up to £10,280 is non means-tested and is paid directly to you to be used towards your tuition and living costs.
+The government has introduced a loan system for master degrees in the UK.
+The loan of up to £12,167 (Amount to be confirmed) is non means-tested and is paid directly to you to be used towards your tuition and living costs.
 If you are studying your postgraduate degree part-time, you will receive half of the loan in your first year and half in the second.
 There are a number of eligibility criteria:

 Bursaries of £500 are available across a number of subject areas.
 Please visit the Postgrad.com website to apply.

 Disabled Students Allowance

 The Disabled Students Allowance (DSA) is worth up to £25,000 for both full-time and part-time students.
 The amount received will depend upon the needs assessment.
 For further information, contact Support Services for Students with Disabilities on 0151 291 3065.